ABOUT

 A Love For Land and Nature

 My grandparents on both sides of the family were farmers, deeply rooted in village life.
-Growing up in the 80s and 90s, straddling the collapse of the USSR, I experienced firsthand the hardships of country living, where self-sufficiency was not just a skill but a necessity.
-The most modern convenience we had was electricity.
+Growing up in the 80s and 90s, during the collapse of the USSR, I experienced firsthand the hardships of country living, where self-sufficiency was not just a skill but a necessity.
+In the countryside, the most modern convenience we had was electricity.

 There were no indoor taps, toilets, or heaters, instead, there was water to be fetched from the well with a bucket, fires to be kindled every day and food to be cooked on a wood-burning stove.